What Industrial SEO Teaches Us About Search Marketing

 If you said clicks, page views, or website traffic, that’s the popular answer.
 It’s also wrong.

 For B2B companies, it’s lead gen. Plain and simple.
 Leads attributed to organic search should be the primary goal pursued by every industrial SEO campaign.
-Everything else—click volume, click-through-rate, search impressions, even search rankings—are used by SEOs to optimize lead generation.
-For business owners and sales managers, they’re nice-to-knows at best.
+Everything else—click volume, click-through rate, search impressions, and even search rankings—are used by SEOs to optimize lead generation.
+For business owners and sales managers, they’re nice to know at best.

 That’s because not every click, nor each user, is created equal.
 Barely making the first page for an insanely competitive keyword can provide much more value to a business than getting the top spot for a low-competition informational keyword.

 I’ll give an example.
-A former client worked with an SEO agency to increase website traffic, and traffic went up, big time.
-But the biggest increase in traffic was to a handful of articles focused on DIY repair.
+A former client worked with an SEO agency to increase website traffic, and traffic went up big time.
+However, the biggest increase in traffic was due to a handful of articles focused on DIY repair.
 The articles they published actively undermined their business by teaching potential customers how to complete the repairs themselves.
 The client effectively paid an agency to teach their customers not to purchase from them.

 Conversion data revealed that these pages never generated a single lead.
 Not one recorded conversion, despite tens of thousands of clicks.
 Literal negative value.